arduino/arduino-ide/README.md

 ## Contributions and development

 Contributions are very welcome!
-You can browse the list of open issues to see what's needed and then you can submit your code using a Pull Request.
-Please provide detailed descriptions.
-We also appreciate any help in testing issues and patches contributed by other users.
+There are several ways to participate in this project, including:

-This repository contains the main code, but two more repositories are included during the build process:
+- Fixing bugs

-- [vscode-arduino-tools](https://github.com/arduino/vscode-arduino-tools): provides support for the language server and the debugger
+- Beta testing
-- [arduino-language-server](https://github.com/arduino/arduino-language-server): provides the language server that parses Arduino code
+- Translation

-See the [development guide](docs/development.md) for a technical overview of the application and instructions for building the code.
+See [**the contributor guide**](docs/CONTRIBUTING.md#contributor-guide) for more information.

-You can help with the translation of the Arduino IDE to your language here: [Arduino IDE on Transifex](https://www.transifex.com/arduino-1/ide2/dashboard/).
+See the [**development guide**](docs/development.md) for a technical overview of the application and instructions for building the code.

 ## Donations